urban-1/gopipe/README.md

 -   Codecs: Have a quick look into `linecodecs.go`.
 One can easily implement new line encoders/decoders.
 These can then be plugged into input/output modules

-As always, comments, suggestion, documentation, bug reports, etc are more than welcome :)
+As always, comments, suggestions, documentation, bug reports, etc are more than welcome :)

 [Also, you might have detected that this code has no tests!
 We are new to Go and